gliptak/lecture-source-py/source/rst/heavy_tails.rst

 * the distribution of city sizes (:cite:`rozenfeld2011area`, :cite:`gabaix2016power`).

-These heavy tails turn out to be important for our understanding economic outcomes and their impact.
+These heavy tails turn out to be important for our understanding of economic outcomes and their impacts.

 As one example, the heaviness of the tail in the wealth distribution is one natural measure of inequality.